 In Jean-Georges’ fried rice, ginger and garlic are crisped up and then removed from the wok.
 Leeks are browned and fried up with the rice.
 The slight-sweetness of the softened leeks and the crispiness of the garlic and ginger make this fried rice incredibly moreish.
 Top it off with a sunny side up egg and you have a winner on your hands!

 1 tablespoon minced ginger

 1 cup thinly sliced leeks, white and light green parts only, rinsed and dried

 2 cups day-old cooked rice, preferably jasmine, at room temperature

 1 teaspoon sesame oil

 2 teaspoons soy sauce

-In a wok or large skillet, heat 1/4 cup oil over medium heat.
+In a wok or large skillet, heat 2 tablespoons oil over medium heat.
 Add garlic and ginger and cook, stirring occasionally, until crisp and brown.
 With a slotted spoon, transfer to paper towels and salt lightly.

-Reduce heat under skillet to medium-low and add 2 tablespoons oil and leeks.
+Reduce heat under skillet to medium-low and add the remaining 2 tablespoons of oil and the leeks.
 Cook about 10 minutes, stirring occasionally.
 Season lightly with salt.